danlucraft/redcar/INSTALL.md

 To get set up, clone the repo from github:

     $ git clone git://github.com/danlucraft/redcar.git
+    $ git submodule init
+    $ git submodule update

 Download the SWT release that is appropriate for your platform from eclipse.org/swt and put the swt.jar file into

     plugins/application_swt/vendor/swt/{linux,osx64,osx}/

+and into

+    vendor/java-mateview/lib/{linux,osx64,osx}

+Build the jar (you will need ant):

+    $ rake build

 To run Redcar stand in redcar/ and run